-At the midterm point, a warning is sent to students at risk of failing a course.
+At the midterm point, a warning is sent to students at risk of failing a course, by their instructors.
 Students who receive this warning should schedule an appointment with their faculty member to discuss the midterm warning and what measures are needed to ensure academic success.